arcus-io/puppet/readme.md

   * Copy `/opt/arcus/puppet.conf` to `/etc/puppet/puppet.conf` (for Puppet) -- no symlink ; file is managed with Puppet
   * Symlink `/opt/arcus/hiera.yaml` to `/etc/hiera.yml` (for the Hiera CLI) and `/etc/puppet/hiera.yaml` (for Puppet)
   * Symlink `/opt/arcus/common.yaml` to `/etc/puppet/hiera/common.yaml`
-  * TODO: Clone the Hiera private configs to `/etc/puppet/hiera/`
   * Restart Puppet Master

 If using Redis as Hiera Backend: